-As of December 31, 2015, the Company had 1 full-time employee and 5 key consultants in Canada and in Peru 6 full-time employees and 12 temporary employees.
+As of December 31, 2016, the Company had one full-time employee and three key consultants in Canada and, in Peru, no full-time employees and two part-time consultants.
 Operations of the Company are managed by its directors and officers.
 The Company relies to a large degree upon reputable consulting firms and contractors to carry on many of its activities and, in particular, to supervise and carry out the work programs on its mineral properties.
 Should the Company expand its activities however, it is likely that it will choose to hire additional employees.